joaopalmeiro/memcached.github.io/content/serverguide/maintenance.md

 ## OS Health (avoid swap!)

 Memcached interacts hard with the network and with RAM.
-It's common for people to monitor swap usage, which can cause severe performance degredation to memcached.
+It's common for people to monitor swap usage, which can cause severe performance degradation to memcached.

 It's also important to watch your network stack.
 Linux, for example, sports a number of counters for its network interfaces related to dropped packets, underruns, crc errors, etc. Most switches also have per-port counters on packet issues or link issues.
 Degraded performance could trace down to bad wiring, bad switchport, a dying NIC, or a network driver in need of tuning.